sezoom/Jasper/README.md

 # JASPER
-**Jasper** is simple toolkit that built on top of scapy library.
+**Jasper** is simplified network probing toolkit that built on top of scapy library.
 The toolkit support the following functionalities:
 * Probe
 * Scan
 * Analysis